garfielder/notes/pythonTip.md

    * starts from current directory
 * compile source code into binaries (if necessaries)
 * execute module code
-   * so that module client could use the tools defined in the module.
+   * so that module client could use the tools defined in the module

 ## Class
 * Vs module
     * Class is similar to module, it has attribute and method.
 Class mothod is invoked by <class_name>.method().
 The most obvious difference is that, class can create multiple instances,   but there is only one module instance.